-TakingITGlobal is excited to announce that TIGed is partnering with Toronto District School Board (TDSB) for a second year.
-For the second cohort TIGed will be working with two families of TDSB schools, WR3 and ER19, which include 29 Toronto schools and over 100 TDSB educators and administrators.
+TakingITGlobal is excited to announce that TIGed is partnering with Toronto District School Board (TDSB) for a second year - expanding our partnership to work with two families of TDSB schools, WR3 and ER19.
+This year we'll reach 29 Toronto schools and over 100 TDSB educators and administrators!

-TIGed will be delivering blended learning professional development courses in global citizenship, student voice, and environmental stewardship.
-These courses will introduce problem-based learning methodologies and innovative was to integrate technology tools in the classroom.
-By the end of the cohort, each participant, or in teams, will have developed education units or projects that will be implemented in schools across Toronto.
+Building on our work last year, TIGed will be delivering blended learning professional development courses in global citizenship, student voice, and environmental stewardship.
+These courses will introduce problem-based learning methodologies and innovative ways to integrate technology tools in the classroom.
+By the end of the course, participants will have created school-based projects or curriculum units or projects that will be implemented in schools across both families.
 The board has made a serious commitment to transforming education in our city through 21st century leadership, teaching and learning.

 On February 5th, TIGed welcomed the WR3 and ER19 family of schools at Northview Heights Secondary School to start the second cohort.
-The day started with a lot energy and enthusiasm from each and everyone.
+The day began with a lot energy and enthusiasm from everyone!

 Jeff Hainbuch, Superintendent of Education for the WR3 family of schools, opened the day with his keynote speech in which he explained the importance of this kind of partnership in today’s education landscape.
 The partnership was cleverly illustrated by a simple equation which was inspired by Jeff’s young son: TDSB + TIGed = Global learning for all.